Money Moves: How the Cardi B Empire Got Built

 Daniel Boczarski/Getty Images for blu

-She's continued to use her Instagram platform to speak out about whatever she's feeling in the moment, be it the importance of women being financially independent and not letting some deadbeat boyfriend leech off them, or, more recently, her concern about where, exactly, her tax dollars are going—a spur-of-the-moment monologue that went viral.
+She's continued to use her Instagram platform to speak out about whatever she's feeling in the moment, be it the importance of women being financially independent and not letting some deadbeat boyfriend leech off them, or, more recently, her concern about where, exactly, her tax dollars are going—a spur-of-the-moment monologue that went viral (and caught the ear of Bernie Sanders' camp).

 "It's something that's natural to me.
 I really don't care," Cardi B told Dazed back in 2016.
 "I feel a certain type of way about things and I'm gonna say it regardless.
 At the end of the day, before I was an artist I was a human being who paid attention to society."